Skip to Content

 • Supervised Visitation: In some cases, a court will deem one parent to be unsuitable for regular visitation.
 Even in these situations, however, they will try to allow them contact with their child by scheduling supervised visits with a court liaison or social worker.
 This is typical when one parent has a history of substance abuse.

-If a court-ordered visitation schedule is not respected, the noncustodial parent's visitation rights can be revoked or re-evaluated to take in consideration these new circumstances or cases of misconduct on behalf of either party.
+If a court-ordered visitation schedule is not respected, the noncustodial parent's visitation rights can be revoked or re-evaluated to take into consideration these new circumstances or cases of misconduct on behalf of either party.

 Are Visitation Rights Permanent?
+Insights from a New York Child Visitation Lawyer

 Visitation rights are not final in all cases, but may be reevaluated as time goes on.